yassine-cherni/beaglev-fire-space-ros/README.rst

 ===============================================

 .. warning::

-   **⚠️ PROJECT STATUS: UNDER ACTIVE DEVELOPMENT ⚠️**
+   **Project Status: Under Active Development**

-   This project is currently in **testing phase** and under active development.
+   This project is in testing phase and under active development.

    - Build configurations may change frequently
    - Some features may not work as expected
    - Documentation is being continuously updated
    - Use at your own risk in production environments

-   **Last Updated:** December 2025
+   **Last Updated:** December 18, 2025

    **Tested Configurations:**

-   ✓ Ubuntu 22.04 LTS
+   - Ubuntu 22.04 LTS

-   ✓ Ubuntu 24.04 LTS
+   - Ubuntu 24.04 LTS

-   ✗ Production deployment (not yet recommended)

 Professional Yocto/OpenEmbedded build system for BeagleV-Fire with ROS2 Jazzy and Space-ROS support.